wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

         //
         // Make sure that this is done only after PowerAuth SDK finishes all operations
-        // started with this object at input. pinInstance?.destroy()
+        // started with this object at input.
+        //
+        // Note that IllegalStateException is raised if you use Password object after its destroy. pinInstance?.destroy()
         pinInstance = null
     }